esketit-git/aSSL/README.md

 To better understand the process you can download the source of the aSSL 1.2beta ASP Login Example (including the aSSL libraries) by clicking here.
 In this example, default.asp is the client-side application, conn.asp is the program that establish the connection, mykey.asp is the RSA key container, and loginCheck.asp is the program that does login autentication.

-**aSSL reference**

-aSSL.connect(uri,callBackFunction[,connectionName])

-Client-side method.
-It starts the process to establish the connection.

-uri is the uri of the server-side application

-callBackFunction is the function that will be automatically called after connection is established

-connectionName is the name of the connection.
-If it is not present aSSL opens the '0' connection as default.

-aSSL.encrypt(clearText)

-Client and server-side method.
-It encrypts the clearText string using the previously negotiated secret 128-bit key.

-aSSL.decrypt(cipherText)

-Client and server-side method.
-It decrypts the cipherText using the previously negotiated secret 128-bit key.

-aSSL.response(myKey)

-Server-side method.
-It using the myKey parameter (see above), establishes the connection.

-aSSL.connections[connectionName].sessionTimeout

-Client-side property.
-It is the session duration time of the specific connection.
-If you use the default connection you must specify it as '0'.

-aSSL.connections[connectionName].elapsedTime

-Client-side property.
-It is the time elapsed to establish the connection.

-aSSL.keySize

-Client-side property.
-As default aSSL generates a 128-bit key (e.g. a key of 16 characters).
-This is expressed in number of characters.
-If you want to generate a different key for some mysterous reason you can set this property.
-For example:

-aSSL.keySize = 12

-aSSL.onlyMantainSession

-Client-side property.
-By default, once the connection has been established and the secret key has been exchanged with the server, aSSL merely mantains the session.
-If you prefer that aSSL continually re-negotiates a new key instead of just keeping the session open, set this property to false.

-Is aSSL secure as SSL?

-Currently No. *SSL* is secure because it is implemented at browser level so when a HTTPS connection has been established, the browser checks the SSL Certificate before continuing.

-Suppose a man-in-the-middle (MiTM) attack.
-With an SSL connection, the attack would be successful only should the user click Ok when the browser alerts him saying that the certificate doesn't correspond to the connected server (the alert may also appear if some file is transferred over HTTP instead of HTTPS because in this file a hacker could inject malicious code).

-If a hacker were to attack with a MiTM attack during an aSSL connection, he could be successful.

-Password sniffing is much more diffuse because it is much easier.
-In fact, there are specific softwares that sniff the traffic, recognizes userid and passwords, and register them.

-aSSL protects against these sniffers.
-When a server exchanges account information in clear HTTP, a sniffer can simply intercept all the data, but if the server exchanges the data via aSSL it is not possible to decode the passed data and so the level of security of the site is notably better.

-The goal of aSSL development is remedy these issues, perhaps by the server sending an md5 checksum that only the correct server could have produced and too hard toguess in the session time or another idea.